MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfsegments/functions/pfsegmentsserveraddplayertagasync.md

 ## Remarks

-This API is available on Win32.
+This API is available on Win32, Linux, and macOS.
 This API will trigger a player_tag_added event and add a tag with the given TagName and PlayFabID to the corresponding player profile.
 TagName can be used for segmentation and it is limited to 256 characters.
 Also there is a limit on the number of tags a title can have.
 See also ServerGetPlayerTagsAsync, ServerRemovePlayerTagAsync.
 Call XAsyncGetStatus to get the status of the operation.
 If the service call is unsuccessful, the async result will be E_PF_PLAYER_TAG_COUNT_LIMIT_EXCEEDED or any of the global PlayFab Service errors.
 See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements